aryansondharva/OpenPAWS/README.md

 Most organizations miss it.
 Not because they don't care, but because drafting a tweet thread, a press statement, and an op-ed pitch takes hours they don't have.

-This tool is built for that exact problem.

 ---

 ## What it does